amanda-park/amanda-park.github.io/README.md

 # amanda-park.github.io

-This website serves as:

-* [Documentation](https://amanda-park.github.io/easytidymodels) for my R package easytidymodels

-It previously served as my portfolio website, but I've since moved that [here](https://amanda-park.com)
+This website serves as my blog (again) after I decided against using Netlify for a hosting solution.